OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 ![Example output of the `conda info` command.](conda-info.png)

-{{< alert icon="👉" text="You should always include the output of the 'conda info' command with all your bug reports, as it provide important context for your own situation." />}}
+{{< alert icon="👉" text="You should always include the output of the 'conda info' command with all your bug reports, as that information provides important context for your own situation." />}}

 ## Configuration